AngusMonroe/GraphPaperSurvey/note/AdversarialAttacksandDefensesonGraphs-AReviewandEmpiricalStudy.md

 - Targeted Attack
 	- **FGA**: extracts the link gradient information from GCN, and then greedily selects the pair of nodes with maximum absolute gradient to modify the graph iteratively.
 	- **Genetic algorithm based Q-Attack**: attack a number of community detection algorithms.
-	- **Iterative aradient attack (IGA)**: based on the gradient information in the trained graph auto-encoder, which is introduced to attack link perdiction.
+	- **Iterative gradient attack (IGA)**: based on the gradient information in the trained graph auto-encoder, which is introduced to attack link perdiction.
 	- **Knowledge graph embedding attack**: including Direct Delete Attack, Direct Adding Attack and Indirect Attack.
 	- **IG-JSMA**: use integrated gradient to better search for adversarial edge and feature perturbations.
 	- **GUA**: finds a set of anchor nodes (bad actor) to mislead the classification of all nodes in the graph through flipping the connections between the anchors and the target node.